Fire eel: Range, habitat and behavior

-Fire eels occur across a relatively broad area covering a large part of lowland Southeast Asia, including Myanmar, Thailand, Vietnam, Peninsular Malaysia, Borneo (Indonesia and Malaysia), Java (Indonesia), and Sumatra (Indonesia).
+Fire eels occur across a relatively broad area covering a large part of lowland Southeast Asia, including central and southern Thailand, Cambodia, southern Vietnam, Peninsular Malaysia, Borneo (Brunei, Indonesia and Malaysia), and Sumatra (Indonesia).
 They inhabit slow-moving rivers and flood plains, and are bottom-dwellers that typically are found in places with a muddy bottom.
 They spend large portions of their time buried in the riverbed, often leaving only their snout visible.

 The fire eel feeds on invertebrates (such as insect larvae, worms, and crustaceans), smaller fish, plant matter, and detritus.
 In captivity, they only rarely eat plant matter.